 With fewer shoppers inside brick-and-mortar locations, it’s imperative for retailers to replicate inside the customer’s home the experience pictured on the web, social media platform, or in the catalog.
 Secondary packaging can make that happen.
 An e-commerce experience doesn’t have to end at the customer’s door but can easily extend through the door with protective materials that provide similar stimuli to what shoppers encounter inside the store.

 Secondary packaging materials not only protect products but can also show and tell a brand’s story.
 Boosting the customer experience inside the box by delighting the senses or adding an element of surprise goes beyond expectation and elevates the brand in the mind of the consumer.
-It can be something as simple as colorful cushioning materials that spell congratulations or happy birthday or a subtle scent emitted upon opening the box that connects the customer to a brand’s lifestyle message.

 We’ve long heard how for some people the brain chemical dopamine, which is associated with feelings of pleasure and satisfaction, is released when shopping inside a store.
 But studies have shown that surges in dopamine levels are actually linked to anticipation of an experience rather than the actual experience.
 “When you place an order for a product online, you don’t get the product right away.
 You have to wait.
 And in the waiting is anticipation,” reported Psychology Today magazine.